Literary critic, essayist, biographer, and educator

 Phyllis combined her love of biography and her love of photography in writing Alfred Stieglitz: Taking Pictures, Making Painters, a volume in the prestigious Jewish Lives series published by Yale University Press (2019).
 Regina Marler, in the New York Review of Books, said it was written with Phyllis's "characteristic wit and vivacity."
 Wendy Lesser, in the Wall Street Journal, called it "a delight to read."

-Phyllis is based in Key West, Florida and spends a lot of time also in New York City.
+Phyllis lives in Key West, Florida also spending time in Utah and Colorado.
 She is married to Laurent de Brunhoff, the author and illustrator of the Babar books, with whom she collaborates on the texts.

 Phyllis graduated from Radcliffe College in 1964 summa cum laude and spent a year at Yale studying English literature.
 She returned to Harvard to finish her graduate studies, specializing in nineteenth-century English literature and writing a dissertation on Dickens which became the basis for her classic work, Parallel Lives.